NeotomaDB/repo_best_practices/README.md

 **Paused**

 The paused badge indicates the projects' development and maintenance has been temporarily put on hold.
 This badge implies updates to the repo will, most likely, resume.

+*Note: We cannot link to a formal lifecycle stage for "paused" as it is not part of the traditional classificiation. *

 ```